 Educate yourself on the tax law changes

-Is there a deduction or credit that you may have missed out on because you didn’t have the supporting documentation or knowledge last year?
+Is there a deduction or disability tax credit that you may have missed out on because you didn’t have the supporting documentation or knowledge last year?
 Rely on your advisors – financial planner, attorney, CPA, etc. – to provide you with the tools and resources to receive as many tax benefits in the future as you can.
 Tax changes are often snuck into federal and state legislation routinely, but usually get no media coverage if the changes aren’t a huge overhaul.

 Tax planning: do it early and do it often!